murphywaggoner/datasciencecoursera/README.md

 ### The file HARUSmeanSummary.txt
 - was written with the R command

-write.table(HARUSmeanSummary, file = "HARUSmeanSummary.txt", sep = ",",
+- write.table(HARUSmeanSummary, file = "HARUSmeanSummary.txt", sep = ",",
            row.name = FALSE, qmethod = "double")
--and be read with the command
+- and be read with the command
-readdata <- read.table("HARUSmeanSummary.txt", header = TRUE, sep = ",")
+ -readdata <- read.table("HARUSmeanSummary.txt", header = TRUE, sep = ",")